mhkeller/layercake/src/content/examples/SmallMultiples.md

 An example of how to do small multiples with the same rendering component.
-Because we want to calculate and store the extents for each series, we have to put the Layer Cake component in a wrapper component, called `ChartWrapper.svelte` below.
+Because we want to calculate and store the extents for each series, we have to put the Layer Cake component in a wrapper component, called `SmallMultipleWrapper.svelte` below.